ruthpeter2490/ruthpeter2490/README.md

 A backend and cloud software engineer with more than 3 years of professional experience.
 I have excellent knowledge of backend Java development.
 In general, I've worked with monolithic, microservice and serverless architectures.

+- 🌱 I’m currently a graduate student at Carnegie Mellon University specializing in information Systems Management
+-

 <p align='center'>
    <a href="https://github-readme-stats.vercel.app/api?username=ruthpeter2490&show_icons=true&theme=transparent"><img